Derby

 Susannah Warwick

 Susannah is a Co-Deputy Director of RCSWA, Sub Dean of Student Affairs and the lead Medical Coordinator in Derby.
 She coordinates medical student training in Derby, teaches Derby students and supports student wellbeing.
-When she isn't with her RCSWA students, Susannah can be found at Derby Aboriginal Health Service working as a GP.
-She now calls Derby home after stints in Canada and Queensland.
+When she isn't with her students, Susannah can be found at Derby Aboriginal Health Service working as a GP (she also happens to be the WA Rural GP of the Year 2025).
+She is very happy to call Derby home now after stints in Canada and Queensland.

 What I love about the RCSWA